Candystand (5 out of 5)

 Overall, Fun Trivia is a website well-worth the time for anyone interested in a massive selection of diverse and fun free trivia games.

-The Fifties Web
+The Fifties Web (3 out of 5)

 The Fifties Web does offer a number of free trivia games but the form of game play is interactive online quizzes, which may not scratch that gaming itch well enough for some hobbyists.
 However, those who are interested in 1950s trivia and have the experience or knowledge to do well might want to check out The Fifties Web.
 Trivia games include quizzes about 1950s history, musicians, songs, movies, and television.